 The key here is to be simple, be realistic and be kind to yourself!
 If your goal is to make your first million then fine, but how achievable is that right now?
 What steps can be taken to achieve that?

-Keeping your goals time-bound and measureable is extremely important, because it makes them accountable and allows you to critique when processes are not going right.
-It is useful to set a yearly goal for what you want to have achieved by the end of 2017, but break this down further into quarterly goals and even monthly/weekly goals to help keep everyone focused and on track day-by-day.
+Keeping your goals time-bound and measurable is extremely important because it makes them accountable and allows you to critique when processes are not going right.
+It is useful to set a yearly goal for what you want to have achieved by the end of each year, but break this down further into quarterly goals and even monthly/weekly goals to help keep everyone focused and on track day-by-day.

 Lead and lag goals

-Lead and lag goals, also called lead and lag indicators, are two different types of measurement that you can use to determine your business’ success.
+Lead and lag goals, also called lead and lag indicators.
+They are two different types of measurement that you can use to determine your business’ success.

-- Lag goals: This is the measurement of the result that you are trying to achieve, and the end goal will lag behind all of the total results of the smaller goals together.
+- Lag goals are the measurement of the result that you are trying to achieve.
+The end goal will lag behind all of the total results of the smaller goals together.
 By the time that you get the data on the result of the goal, it has already happened, and so will always be lagging behind.